survivejs/webpack-book/manuscript/techniques/04_testing.md

 ### Generating Coverage Reports

 To know how much of our code the tests cover, it can be a good idea to generate coverage reports.
-This requires code level instrumentation.
-In addition, the added information has to be reported.
-A good way to do this is to generate HTML reports and LCOV.
+Doing this requires code-level instrumentation.
+Also, the added information has to be reported.
+A good way to do this is to output HTML and LCOV reports.

 T> LCOV integrates well with visualization services.
 You can send coverage information to an external service through a continuous integration environment and track the status in one place.